-John Tyndall, 1820-, one of the most celebrated modern scientists, is an Irishman by birth.
+John Tyndall, 1820-1893, one of the most eelebrated modern scientists, was an Irishman by birth.
 He was a pupil of the distinguished Faraday.
 In 1853 he was appointed Professor of Natural Philosophy in the Royal Institution of London.
 He is known chiefly for his brilliant experiments and clear writing respecting heat, light, and sound.
-He has also written one or two interesting books concerning the Alps and their glaciers.
-A few years since, he visited America, and delighted the most intelligent audiences by his scientific lectures and his brilliant experiments.
+He also wrote one or two interesting books concerning the Alps and their glaciers.
+He visited America, and delighted the most intelligent audiences by his scientific lectures and his brilliant experiments.
 The scientific world is indebted to him for several remarkable discoveries.